jonthysell/RomSort/README.md

 Since RomSort moves files into alphabetical sub-directories, it requires that each file (across all sub-directories) has a unique name.
 Otherwise files with the same name would get overwritten in a non-deterministic way.

 Name conflicts are flagged red in the "Original" view.
-You will need to manually remove the files that you don't want to end up in the final sort, then press the "Load" button to reload the file structure.
+You will need to manually remove the files that you don't want to end up in the final sort.
+After you've fixed up the folder, go to File > Refresh.

 ## Errata ##